Monday, October 4, 2010

 1. Soak the barley.

 The most important step cooking barley is to soak the grains.
-You'll want to soak the barley overnight, so if you're wanting to make a soup or stew, you'll want to plan accordingly.
+You'll want to soak the barley for at about 24 hours, so if you're wanting to make a soup or stew, you'll want to plan accordingly.
 Place the barley in a container and cover it with double the amount of fresh water, then let it soak away!
 Be sure to drain and rinse before cooking your barley recipes.

 2. Cook the barley.